 Jasmine Williamson graduated with an MAE in Creative Writing in 2019, focusing on Creative Nonfiction.
 After receiving her BA in Anthropology (with minors in Women's and Gender Studies, and Honors) from NKU in 2011, and then taking a 5 year hiatus from academia to focus on raising young children, Jasmine chose to return to NKU in 2016 and join the MAE program because of its familiarity.
 During her undergraduate years she got to know many of the professors in the English department and enjoyed their classes, so she wanted to study with them again, but at a more challenging level.
 Jasmine's graduate capstone was titled: “Seeking New Eyes: Finding My Place in the World of Travel Memoir”

-Jasmine is now employed as the Academic Secretary in NKU's English Department because she decided she loves it here so much that she doesn't want to leave.
-Currently she is also working toward a second BA, in Visual Communication Design, because she figures going to art school in your mid-30s seems like as good an idea as any, and at the very least she gets to impress her kids with her art projects.
+Jasmine spent over two years employed as the Academic Secretary in NKU's English Department and has since moved into the position of Academic Coordinator for the School of Kinesiology, Counseling, and Rehab Services at NKU.
+Currently she is also working toward a BFA in Visual Communication Design, because she figures going to art school in your mid-30s seems like as good an idea as any, and at the very least she gets to impress her kids with her art projects.

-Jasmine is mother to two human children (a future entomologist and a future child therapist, respectively), three cats, two guinea pigs, and one tortoise.
+Jasmine is mother to two human children (a future zoologist and a future child therapist, respectively), three cats, two guinea pigs, and one tortoise.
 She has had a passion for the written word since childhood, when she was always lost in a book or writing one of her own.
 Now, she spends her free time making art, lackadaisically learning new languages, thrifting for kitschy decor, traveling, or planning her next travels.
-Her publications include work in Literary Mama and forthcoming in Hearth & Coffin, Sledgehammer Lit, and Selcouth Station.
+Her publications include work in many places such as Paddler Press, Northern Otter Journal, Farside Review, Daily Drunk Mag, Hearth & Coffin, Sledgehammer Lit, and Selcouth Station, and forthcoming in Ós Pressan, out of Iceland.
 She is a reader for Cutbank Literary Magazine which is based out of U. of Montana and is also the editor of the Spring Grove Village Newsletter, in her respective Cincinnati neighborhood.
-She plans to one day get an MFA and/or Phd, but hasn't decided in what area yet.
+She is also co-founder of Many Nice Donkeys Literary Magazine, along with fellow alumni Nik Moore, Jen Davis, Maggie Fulmer, and Alex Walz. (www.manynicedonkeys.com) She plans to one day get an MFA and/or Phd, but hasn't decided in what area yet.
 Once her kids are grown and flown from the nest, Jasmine hopes to move abroad to teach English, and/or possibly join the Peace Corps.

 Advice Jasmine would like to share with current students is: “One of the best things you can do in grad school, beyond the work, is to make lasting connections with your instructors and the other students in the program.
 These are your colleagues now and building bridges with each other can lead to great things in the future.
 I made some great friends in my grad years and we continue to support each other in our careers and beyond.
 It's so important to have people in your life who have developed opinions about James Joyce's ego, know what CNF stands for, and feel just as passionate about the oxford comma as you do.”